jodconverter/docker-image-jodconverter-examples/README.md

 ## Builds info

-- Office OpenJDK 10 Java (since that is what we want with docker)
+- Official OpenJDK 11 Java (since that is what we want with docker) ~~- Debian SID~~
-- Debian SID
+~~- using glibc > 1.53 to fix CPU usage of LibreOffice~~
-- using glibc > 1.53 to fix CPU usage of LibreOffice
+- LibreOffice is 6.1.5+ right now

-- LibreOffice is 6.1 right now
+Hint: We are currently no longer using Debian SID / glibc fix since we are actually using the official openJDK 11 docker image.
+Not sure this will reintroduce the bug yet, see #4

 Hint: We cannot split [JODconverter](https://github.com/sbraconnier/jodconverter) and LibreOffice into two seperate images since for now, jodconverter has to be running on the same machine as LibreOffice.
 The main reason behind this is, that [JODconverter](https://github.com/sbraconnier/jodconverter) does manage the LibreOffice instances itself, starts and stop them.
 It does not just connect to it (and if, it uses a local socket)